MarkCBell/flipper/README.rst

 Flipper is a program for computing the action of mapping classes on laminations on punctured surfaces using ideal triangulation coordinates.
 It can decide the Nielsen--Thurston type of a given mapping class and, for pseudo-Anosov mapping classes, construct a layered, veering triangulation of their mapping torus, as described by Agol.

-Flipper officially supports Python 2.7, 3.5 and 3.6.
+Flipper officially supports Python 2.7 and 3.5 -- 3.7.
 It also runs on `Sage`_ which is currently the fastest way to run it.
 If you need even more speed (~25% more) then consider running flipper with the -O optimise bytecode option.